Charles M. Gettys: Military service

 He received a commission in the Army Reserve and was called to active duty in 1940.

 Following his World War II service, he attended the University of Michigan and then went to Ecuador as the infantry adviser on the U.S. military mission there.

 He was later assigned to the Command and General Staff College, from which he graduated, and airborne training.

 His foreign postings included Korea, Italy and Germany.

 Post WWII

 He was promoted to Brigadier General on 1 July 1965.

 He served at the Joint Chiefs of Staff from 1966 to 1967 as Deputy Director J-3 (Operations) and then from 1967 to 1968 as Deputy Special Assistant for Strategic Mobility.

 He was promoted to Major General on 1 August 1968.

 He served as Director of Individual Training (Office of Army Deputy Chief of Staff Personnel) from 1969 to 1970.

 Vietnam War

 He served as Commanding General, 23rd Infantry Division (Americal Division) from 23 June 1968 to June 1969.

-In November 1968 Gettys' command and control UH-1 helicopter crashed after which he was pulled from the wreckage by his assistant chief of staff of operations, Major Colin Powell, for which he was awarded the Soldier's Medal.
+In November 1968 Gettys' command and control UH-1 helicopter crashed after which he was pulled from the wreckage by his assistant chief of staff for operations, Major Colin Powell, for which he was awarded the Soldier's Medal.

-Gettys returned to South Vietnam in 1970 and served as Chief of Staff Military Assistance Command, Vietnam until 1971.
+Gettys returned to South Vietnam in 1970 and served as Chief of Staff for Military Assistance Command, Vietnam until 1971.